A self-supervised learning approach for denoising autoregressive models with additive noise: finite and infinite variance cases: Simulation study

 \subsection{Implementation details}

-Our denoising network for implementing the Stable-N2N method is a feedforward neural network with two fully connected hidden layers.
-The input layer has $10$ nodes, the same as the output layer for processing random vectors consisting of fixed number of components, and the neural network has $22$ nodes in each of the two hidden layers.
-The network has been designed in this way, keeping its approximation capabilities in mind (see \cite{Kidger2020}).
-We use Rectified Linear Unit (ReLU) \cite{Agarap2018} as the nonlinear activation function in each layer except the output layer, where we use linear activation.
-AdamW optimizer \cite{LoshchilovH19} is used with a learning rate of $0.001$ throughout the training and the value of the weight decay parameter in the optimizer is taken as $0.0001$ to prevent overfitting.
-The network is trained for $30$ epochs with a batch size of $10$ to solve the optimization problem \Cref{eq:n2n for time series with infinite variance}.\\ We note that the set of hyperparameters of our designed MLP network remains invariant for all the considered time series trajectories for both synthetic and semi-synthetic data.
-The reason is that we do not have enough information about the noise or the autoregression from the noise-corrupted data, particularly when the AR model is corrupted with infinite-variance $S\alpha S$ noise.
-Following the same logic, we set the value of $B'$, used in the training of $S\alpha S$ trajectories in the proposed method, $0.45$ throughout, a sufficiently small value, considering the model assumptions $\alpha_\xi,\alpha_z >1$, except when the noise-corrupted trajectories generated are Gaussian distributed, we set $B' = 1$ in that case.\\ Further, we use the same network architecture and other hyperparameters to implement the baseline methods and the upper performance bound.
-The neural network for each simulated time series trajectory is built using Keras \cite{chollet2015keras} in TensorFlow \cite{tensorflow2015-whitepaper} and Python.\\ Given samples $\{Y_t\}_{t=1}^{n}$ from the noise-corrupted model, the proposed methodology Stable-N2N and the baseline method NAC train on $\{Y_t\}_{t=1}^{n}$ and do not require any additional data to recover $\{X_t\}_{t=1}^{n}$.
+The denoising networks are trained using the AdamW optimizer \cite{LoshchilovH19}, with a constant learning rate of $0.001$ and a weight-decay parameter of $0.0001$ to mitigate overfitting.
+The networks are trained for $30$ epochs with a batch size of $10$.
+We note that the set of hyperparameters of our designed FNN network remains invariant for all the considered time series trajectories for both synthetic and semi-synthetic data.
+The reason is that we lack sufficient information about the noise or the autoregression from the noise-corrupted data, particularly when the AR model is corrupted with infinite-variance $S\alpha S$ noise.
+Following the same logic, we set the value of $B'$, used in the training of $S\alpha S$ trajectories in the proposed method, $0.45$ throughout, a sufficiently small value, considering the model assumptions $\alpha_\xi,\alpha_z >1$, except when the noise-corrupted trajectories generated are Gaussian distributed, we set $B' = 1$ in that case.
+The neural network for each simulated time series trajectory is built using Keras \cite{chollet2015keras} in TensorFlow \cite{tensorflow2015-whitepaper} and Python.
+To stabilize the training dynamics, we train the networks without shuffling the random vectors between epochs, thereby maintaining the temporal structure of the data throughout.\\ Given samples $\{Y_t\}_{t=1}^{n}$ from the noise-corrupted model, the proposed methodology Stable-N2N and the baseline method NAC train on $\{Y_t\}_{t=1}^{n}$ and do not require any additional data to recover $\{X_t\}_{t=1}^{n}$.
 However, NR2N and N2C are implemented as dataset-based methods.
 To this end, we generate additional samples from the same trajectory, the samples $\{Y_t\}_{t=1}^{n}$ are taken from.
 NR2N requires only the noisy realizations, while N2C requires samples from both noise-corrupted and pure models. \\ The value of $\bar B$ in \ref{app:estimation infinite variance} to implement the EIV method is taken as $0.45$ for all the considered cases, since we do not have enough information on additive noise $S(\alpha_z,\sigma_z)$ from the noise-corrupted data.
+The value of $r$ in \ref{app:finite variance estimation} and \ref{app:estimation infinite variance} to construct high-order YW equations is taken as $2$.